Anushkaa007/psychophysics/README.md

-The Choice Reaction Time Task
+The Decision Making Test
 ======================================================

 Reaction times have been studies for over 100 years and a staple of scientific study in psychology.
 A commonly used procedure is to study reaction time involves measuring reaction times to a choice of stimuli.
+This is to analyze contraction bias in decision-making (Hollingworth, H. L. (1910).
+The Journal of Philosophy, Psychology and Scientific Methods, 7(17), 461–469)

 The task
 --------------